decentech/tutorials/riot.im-beta-setup.md

 There are a clearly a big number of ways to install Riot.
 Installing on a phone is rather standard when it comes to apps.
 Being a beta, however, it's a little more testing.
 The documentation it's rather outstanding, but I am sharing my own version as content for decen.tech, and also for those that might like my alternative way of describing the task.

 I use Linux as my everyday operating system.
 If you use Debian, your in luck, as there's a DEB file just for you.
 As an added measure of personal security I have been guided to fully trust Arch User Repository (AUR).
 So far I've been unable to install a couple of apps as the process can be quite complex when you factor in dependancies.
 Riot was pretty easy in retrospect.
 So much so I tried installing in THREE different ways.
 As a self hosted webapp, as a self hosted development environment webapp, and as a desktop app.
-Here's how I went about it on Arch Linux.
+Here's how I went about it on Arch Linux using [this source](https://github.com/vector-im/riot-web).

 # Riot Desktop App Version 1
 This installation assumes you have an active version of NodeJS.
 Personally, I've preferred this installed via [NVM](https://github.com/creationix/nvm).
 Nativefier will install a native stand-alone Electron wrapper around the web app.